01/17/2019 by Carney Sandoe Staff | The Schoolroom

 7. DCDS's take an EPIIC approach to its curriculum — learning that is Experiential, Participatory, Image-Rich, Interdisciplinary, and Connected — which immerses students in what they learn instead of being passive recipients to learning.

-9. Faculty at Liggett are experts in their fields but also comfortable relying on student choice and voice to drive learning; teachers provide scaffolding and structure, but students make meaning.
+9. Faculty at Liggett are experts in their fields but also comfortable relying on student choice and voice to drive learning; teachers provide scaffolding and structure, but students make meaning out of what they learn.
 In summer of 2018, a teacher was named the 2018 Michigan History Teacher of the Year and honored at a state ceremony.

 10. Michigan's oldest coeducational independent school, Liggett draw students from more than 50 zip codes, including the central city of Detroit.

-Or apply today to work with CS&A as a job seeker to find your next teaching or administrative job — both nationally and internationally!
+Or apply today to work with CS&A as a job seeker to find your next teaching or administrative job — whether in Michigan, nationally, or internationally.

 There are no comments on this blog entry.